-The all-new DJI Mini 3 Pro is here.
-This camera drone arrives as the most advanced ultra-compact drone that DJI has ever made, featuring many of our high-performance capabilities at a weight of under 249 grams.
+The all-new DJI Mini 3 Pro and DJI Mini 3 are here.
+These camera drones arrive as the most advanced ultra-compact drone that DJI has ever made, featuring many of our high-performance capabilities at a weight of under 249 grams.
 Why did we work so hard to stuff as many features as we could into such a small package?
 Well, it’s just another example of DJI’s commitment to drone safety.

 Regulators in the United States, Canada, the United Kingdom, continental Europe, Australia, and other regions have agreed that drones weighing less than 250 grams (0.55 pounds) are virtually harmless.
 In a fall or a collision, a sub-250g drone is just not going to cause the same kind of damage as a heavier drone.
 Since they consider sub-250g drones to pose the lowest risks, they have made them subject to fewer restrictions and requirements than their heavier counterparts.
 The rules differ in each country, but in many places, a sub-250g drone may not require registration, and may also be eligible for more complex operations, such as flying over people.